The following contains disturbing descriptions of violence. Viewer discretion is advised.

 At the time, Medellin was considered the most dangerous city in the world and epicenter of the coke trade.
 Blanco became friendly with low-level criminals and resorted to petty offenses to stay alive.

 “From the very beginning, Blanco’s crimes were looting and smuggling.
 At first it wasn’t [smuggling] cocaine.
-It was perfume from Venezuela,” Aldona Bialowas Pobutsky, an associate professor at Oakland University and author of Pablo Escobar and Columbian Narcoculture, tells A&E Real Crime.
+It was perfume from Venezuela,” Aldona Bialowas Pobutsky, a professor at Oakland University and author of Pablo Escobar and Colombian Narcoculture, tells A&E True Crime.

 At age 11, Blanco helped kidnap a 10-year-old boy.
 When the boy’s parents refused to pay a ransom, she shot and killed him.
 Several years later, she married her first husband, Carlos Trujillo, a forger of immigration papers.
 They had three sons together, Osvaldo, Uber and Dixon, but the marriage fell apart.
 It is believed Blanco had Trujillo murdered in 1970.